 Google’s algorithm penalizes sites that seem to be engaging in shady link network building practices, and too many links to the same C-class IP are a red flag for this.
 Check IP addresses while link building.

 You should analyze your link profile, so you know which links are providing the most juice.
 Ahrefs, Moz’s Open Site Explorer, and Majestic’s Site Explorer can do this.

 Moz Local is a great resource to get local links and advertise your business in local directories.
 It also lets you know what sites you still need to develop your brand on.

 Having only do-follow links is a sign of spamming.
 Make sure you are also including no-follow links in your implementation.

-Links from trusted top-level domains like .org, .edu, .gov can give you a significant boost in traffic.
+Links from trusted top-level domains like .org, .edu, and .gov can give you a significant boost in traffic.
 Google gives great value to such domains.

 Only write/submit press releases if you really have something newsworthy to talk about.
-This can be anything including new service, product, or promotion.
+This can be anything including a new service, product, or promotion.

 Question and Answer Sites

 Serve as an informed authority for public Q&A sites like Quora and eHow.
 Answer user questions clearly and accurately to build professional authority and get your name out there.

 Identify yourself clearly, link to your site whenever possible, and use your own tutorials and articles to source your responses.